Attorneys for woman arrested outside Tulsa Trump rally can depose mayor, judge rules

 People are also reading…

-Police arrested Buck on June 20, 2020, just prior to Trump holding a campaign rally at the BOK Center.
+Police arrested Buck on June 20, 2020, just prior to Trump's campaign rally at the BOK Center.

-Buck was wearing all black clothing that included a T-shirt that read “I Can’t Breathe,” a reference to some of George Floyd’s final words spoken before he was murdered by a police officer May 25, 2020 in Minneapolis, Minnesota.
+Buck was wearing all black clothing that included a T-shirt that read “I Can’t Breathe,” a reference to some of George Floyd’s final words spoken before he was murdered by a police officer in Minneapolis, Minnesota, on May 25, 2020.

 Buck refused the request and reportedly knelt to pray on Denver Avenue, according to court records.